inductiva/inductiva/docs-sources/amr-wind/run-flow-cylinder-case.md

 ## Running the Simulation
 Below is the code required to run the simulation using the Inductiva API.

-In this example, we're using a `c2d-highcpu-16` cloud machine equipped with 16 virtual CPUs, comparable in performance to a typical laptop.
+In this example, we're using a `c2d-highcpu-16` cloud machine equipped with 16 virtual CPUs (vCPUs), comparable in performance to a typical laptop.

 ```python